 Summer Sessions: Last day of the session at 11:59pm PT

 Deadlines for the current term are listed on our homepage.

 Late Change of Class Schedule FAQ & Tips

 What are my options if I miss the deadline?

-Online and paper petitions will not be accepted after the deadline, which is 4:00pm on the last day of classes (the Friday before RRR week).
+Online and PDF petitions will not be accepted after the deadline, which is on the last day of classes (the Friday before RRR week).
 If you miss the deadline, you might consider withdrawing if you are having challenges in all of your courses, repeating a course in a future semester or requesting an incomplete may be alternative options to consider.
 Review our page on Options if you are struggling in your courses and speak with an L&S College Adviser for further guidance.

 Monitoring schedule and waitlists